SOM-Research/HFCommunity/README.md

 The technical documentation of the tool is located [here](https://som-research.github.io/HFCommunity/docs/).

+# How to cite HFCommunity

+This repository has the `CITATION.cff` file, which activates the "*Cite this repository*" button in the About section (right side of the repository).
+The citation is in APA and BibTex format.

 # Contributing

 This project is part of a research line of the [SOM Research Lab](https://som-research.uoc.edu/) and [BESSER project](https://github.com/besser-pearl), but we are open to contributions from the community.
 Any comment is more than welcome!